lokshu/schealth-app-react-native/README.md

 https://www.schealth.com.hk/

 This project is a React Native application developed for managing user health-related information, appointments, and other functionalities.
 The app allows users to view their account details, manage appointments, and interact with different health services.
-It is a direct convertion from the orginal vue uniapp.
+It is a direct conversion from the original Vue UniApp.

 ## Features